anamitra-tech/ML-Projects/3D MNIST/README.md

 # 3D MNIST Classification Project

-This repository contains the implementation and optimization of **3D Convolutional Neural Networks (Conv3D)** for classifying 3D digit data. [cite_start]Through iterative architectural changes and regularization, the test accuracy was successfully increased from **75.67% to 77.35%**[cite: 2].
+This repository contains the implementation and optimization of **3D Convolutional Neural Networks (Conv3D)** for classifying 3D digit data by benchmarking different architectural changes and regularization and successfully able to

 ---